 But, Technology is Just a Tool…

 Technology has many good functions.
-A technological background of some description is useful if we want to actively participate in most 21st century jobs.
+Technological backgrounds of some description are helpful if we want to participate in most 21st century jobs.

 Three Books That Explain it All

-If you want to inform yourself a little more about the negative effects of technology, I can only highly recommend reading Amusing Ourselves to Death: Public Discourse in the Age of Show Business.
+Suppose you want to inform yourself a little more about the negative effects of technology.
+In that case, I can only highly recommend reading Amusing Ourselves to Death: Public Discourse in the Age of Show Business.

-Nineteen Eighty-Four (1984), is a dystopian novel written in 1949 by George Orwell.
-It anticipates society in 1984 (about 35 years after the time the book was written) will be controlled by a big brother-like government.
-Big Brother watches everything everyone does and life is very oppressive.
+Nineteen Eighty-Four (1984) is a dystopian novel written in 1949 by George Orwell.
+It anticipates that society in 1984 (about 35 years after the book was written) will be controlled by a big brother-like government.
+Big Brother watches everything everyone does, and life is very oppressive.
 Dissidents are not tolerated.
 There is war constantly with advanced government surveillance and propaganda.

-Brave New World is another dystopian novel pbulished in 1932 by Aldous Huxley.
-It is mostly set in the future where citizens are manufactured in test tubes and designed to fit into classes of people (like the Indian caste system).
+Brave New World is another dystopian novel published in 1932 by Aldous Huxley.
+It is mainly set in the future, where citizens are manufactured in test tubes and designed to fit into classes of people (like the Indian caste system).
 But, in this world, people are happy with their lot in life as they’ve been programmed to be content with their dismal situation.
-They’re sold a lie, but they’re happy to believe the lie and don’t want to accept the truth even when it’s clearly pointed out.
+They’re sold a lie, but they’re so glad to believe it and don’t want to accept the truth even when it’s pointed out.

-Amusing Ourselves to Death argues our society is more like the latter novel, Brave New World even though a lot of the time we think it might be like Nineteen Eighty-Four.
-It argues we’re the ones deluding ourselves in apathy – even if the powers that be control it also.
+Amusing Ourselves to Death argues our society is more like the last novel, Brave New World, even though a lot of the time, we think it might be like Nineteen Eighty-Four.
+It argues we’re deluding ourselves in apathy – even if the powers that be control it.